2024

 18. Show & Tell

-Everyone is familiar with Show & Tell from back in the day – but what did we have to show back then?
+Everyone is familiar with Show & Tell from the past, but what did we have to show then?

-As adults, we’ve traveled the world, experienced different cultures, and have been around the block.
-In the modern day workplace, Show & Tell can make for a fascinating time.
+As adults, we’ve traveled the world, experienced different cultures, and been around the block.
+In the modern workplace, show-and-tell can be fascinating.

 The rules, however, remain the same: